pkuehnel/TeslaSolarCharger/README.md

       - 8453:8453
 ```
 Note: You have to change the cloud URL and also can change the refresh intervall.
 The default refresh intervall of 360 results in 240 of 300 allowed API calls per day.
-To use the plugin in the `solarteslacharger` you have to add the following environmentvariables to the `solarteslacharger` service:
+To use the plugin in the `teslasolarcharger` you have to add the following environmentvariables to the `teslasolarcharger` service:
 ```yaml
 - CurrentPowerToGridUrl=http://solaredgeplugin:8453/api/CurrentValues/GetPowerToGrid
 - CurrentInverterPowerUrl=http://solaredgeplugin:8453/api/CurrentValues/GetInverterPower